 Are These Utilities Stocks a Great Value Stocks Right Now?

-One company value investors might notice is Deutsche Telekom (DTEGY).
-DTEGY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
-The stock has a Forward P/E ratio of 12.03.
-This compares to its industry's average Forward P/E of 24.26.
-Over the past 52 weeks, DTEGY's Forward P/E has been as high as 17.04 and as low as 11.60, with a median of 14.90.
+China Resources Power Holdings (CRPJY) is a stock many investors are watching right now.
+CRPJY is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with P/E ratio of 6.29 right now.
+For comparison, its industry sports an average P/E of 14.36.
+Over the past year, CRPJY's Forward P/E has been as high as 28.45 and as low as 3.95, with a median of 6.20.

-Investors should also note that DTEGY holds a PEG ratio of 1.21.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-DTEGY's PEG compares to its industry's average PEG of 1.75.
-DTEGY's PEG has been as high as 4.54 and as low as 1.17, with a median of 1.43, all within the past year.

-We should also highlight that DTEGY has a P/B ratio of 0.96.
-The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 2.09.
-Over the past 12 months, DTEGY's P/B has been as high as 1.17 and as low as 0.90, with a median of 1.04.
+We should also highlight that CRPJY has a P/B ratio of 0.89.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks solid versus its industry's average P/B of 2.08.
+Over the past 12 months, CRPJY's P/B has been as high as 1.13 and as low as 0.36, with a median of 0.63.

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-DTEGY has a P/S ratio of 0.7.
-This compares to its industry's average P/S of 1.94.

-Another great Diversified Communication Services stock you could consider is Telekom Austria (TKAGY), which is a # 2 (Buy) stock with a Value Score of A.
+Another great Utility - Electric Power stock you could consider is E.ON (EONGY), which is a # 2 (Buy) stock with a Value Score of A.

+Shares of E.ON are currently trading at a forward earnings multiple of 13.42 and a PEG ratio of 1.61 compared to its industry's P/E and PEG ratios of 14.36 and 2.08, respectively.

 Click to get this free report